-For that reason, a lot of athletes (professional or otherwise) use rowing as a huge part of their cross-training or return from injury, he says.
-However, if you do have an injury, you should absolutely check with your doc first, says Sosa.
+For that reason, a lot of athletes (professional or otherwise) use rowing as a huge part of their cross-training or return from injury, says Sosa.
+However, if you do have an injury, you should absolutely check with your doc first, she says.
 As per usual, get the go-ahead from the person overseeing your care before jumping into something new and unknown.

 If You Have a Back Injury...

 "While the rowing machine is a safe movement for most people to do with proper form, when the intensity of the exercise increases, people tend to use their lower back to drive the movement," says Letchford.
 In other words, when it gets tough and your body starts to fatigue, your lower back may take over to compensate for your tired muscles — and this is no bueno.